lucas0/Annotator/ReadMe.md

 ## Figure out the ```data-specless-position``` attribute issue

-Sometimes the row in the annotator conating the iframes and the form has its width reduced to about 20% of the screen while the rest of the screen remains empty.
+Sometimes the row in the annotator containing the iframes and the form has its width reduced to about 20% of the screen while the rest of the screen remains empty.
 This is solved from the browser (from "inspect element") by removing an attribute called ```data-specless-position``` from the ```div``` tag surrounding the rows.
 This attribute, however, isnt in ```home.html```.
 Need to figure out when is it added to stop it from distorting the annotator.